Gardening and keeping your lawn in shipshape is no easy task.

 With a couple of modifications, you can have a healthy body and a garden to be proud of.

-- Gardening is exercise too: how much and for how long?
+- Gardening is exercise.
+How much should you do and for how long?

 Gardening = Exercise

-To sum up, there are simple methods to work more efficiently in your garden;
+In summary, follow these simple methods to work more efficiently in your garden:

 - Don’t work beyond when you feel muscle or joint soreness